tamago1908/Cursor-Changer.bat/README.md

 &nbsp;

 ## 💡 - **ABOUT THIS BATCH** -
-Cursor Chenger was created almost batch only, and No additional files or components are required.
-Im are pursuing what can be done with BATCH processing and etc.

-This Batch is similar to a *simplified OS*, if you will.
+Cursor Changer was created using only Batch for most of its functionality and requires no additional files or components, and This Batch is similar to a *simplified OS*, if you will.
 At the very least, it is by far larger and more complex than the Batch around the corner.
 And I (**tamago1908**) **created all of them by myself.**

 Simply put, it would be a single, working batchOS that aims to surpass the quality of all batchOS that have been created to date (like [Debios](https://github.com/debios/debios)😈) It would not be created strictly for the purpose of an OS, but it would come close.
 Also, unlike other batchOS, this will **run in a single batch** (If I may say so, it would be better to have an internet connection, but not essential.)

+and also, This Cursor Changer is a batch that has been in **development since 2021 and is still being developed over three years later**.
+It is probably one of the longest developing Batch OS in the world.
+Moreover, development is scheduled to continue in the future.

 If you need any other backstory or detailed explanations, please visit the [Wiki](https://github.com/tamago1908/Cursor-Changer.bat/wiki).